jasonlu2/sparsevectors/README.md

 ## Development

-This package was developed as part of the SDS 375 Statistical Programming course at Duke University.
+This package was developed as part of the SDS 375 Data Product Development class.

 ## License